 Since January 2017, I’ve been posting most of my writing on Medium.
 During that time, I’ve been giving priority to fiction, particularly shorter forms.
-I’ve also posted a couple of pieces of what I’ve been loosely calling literary criticism, though maybe just "criticism" would be a more accurate term.
+I’ve also posted a couple of pieces of what I’ve been loosely calling literary criticism, though maybe just “criticism” would be a more accurate term.
 Two of those have been among my most viewed (and read) posts on the site, and are still available here.
-The other two, both essays on poetry, are perhaps a bit heavy going for Medium and can be found on this site (see Literary Criticism below).
+The other two, both essays on poetry, are perhaps a bit heavy going for Medium and can be found on this site (see Criticism and book discussion below).

 Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since recognizing in March or April 2018 that I have that condition.
 (I’m using “condition” in the widest conceivable sense, as equivalent to “state”, and not to imply that aphantasia is a medical condition or impairment.)
 Up to January 2019, I published those posts on Medium, the most recent one is on this site.
 Here is the list of posts so far — I'll update it if and when I add more.

 I've made a list of my own stories on Medium.
 It includes several short stories, a novella and a novel, all of which are free to read.
 As a bonus, here is the shortest story I've written so far, “Closure”.
 It comes in at about 750 words.
 I originally posted it on Medium but deleted it last year and now I've reposted it here.

 More about LaTeX as a writing tool: LaTeX and Microsoft Word

 In a follow-up to my post from 2 weeks ago on LaTeX as a writing tool, I look at Daniel Allington’s critique of LaTeX evangelism (or, as he puts it, the LaTeX fetish).